paulio11/P5-Pokebox/README.md

 Login.js is responsible for rendering a login form and handling the submission of login credentials to Pokébox API.

 - It creates two state variables: `logInData` and `errors`.
 LogInData is an object that holds the username and password entered by the user in the login form.
 Errors is an object that will store any errors returned from the server during the login process.
-- The `handleSubmit()` function, it makes an HTTP POST request to the log in endpoint with the logInData object as the request payload.
+- The `handleSubmit()` function makes an HTTP POST request to the log in endpoint with the logInData object as the request payload.
 If the request is successful, it takes the data from the response, and calls the `setCurrentUser()` function to set the current user.
 It then navigates to the user's profile page.
 - If the request returns an error it is displayed as a bootstrap `<Alert>` to the user.

 ![Log in page](https://raw.githubusercontent.com/paulio11/P5-Pokebox/main/documentation/images/readme-page-login.png)